aasmith/docker-cpu-agent/README.md

 $ docker run -p 40000:40000 --pid=host aasmith/cpu-agent
 ```

-This will expose the internal port as ephemeral port, suitable for
-advertising through service discovery.

 To test output, try the following (your variety of netcat may vary):

 ```